Species: Felis silvestris

 Food: rabbits, hares, small rodents, birds and insects form the main diet; sometimes squirrels and deer fawns are taken.

-The wild cat was once common over most of the British Isles, but it is now only found in Scotland and are under threat with an estimated 400 in the wild.
-Although it looks very much like a domestic tabby cat, it is very fierce and almost impossible to tame, even if brought up from a tiny kitten.Read More: Wild Cat Habits
+The wild cat was once common over most of the British Isles, but it is now only found in Scotland and is under threat with an estimated 400 remaining outside captivity.
+Although it looks very much like a domestic tabby cat, the wild cat is very fierce and almost impossible to tame, even if brought up from a tiny kitten.Read More: Wild cat Habits